advancedresearch/advancedresearch.github.io/README.md

 ### Quantum Path Semantics

-Quantum Path Semantics is a sub-field of Path Semantics that studies how people use Quantum Mechanics (QM).
+Quantum Path Semantics is a subfield of Path Semantics that studies how people use Quantum Mechanics (QM).

 You can find a summary about Quantum Path Semantics [here](./quantum/summary.md)